top of page

 What You Need To Know About UV Resin

-UV resin is a type of resin that cures when exposed to UV light.
-It is great for creating detailed, small or intricate pieces because it hardens quickly and has low viscosity so it can be poured easily.
-It starts hardening within minutes when exposed to UV light from a lamp or sunlight, making it a great choice for quick projects that require quicker turnaround times.
-UV resin is a single part product, so mixing or ratio errors are not necessary, so you can achieve results in no time.
 A downside is that the UV rays must penetrate the entire layer of material in order to ensure complete curing; this can be hard due to high pigment and opacity loading.
 Another drawback of using this type of resin is that it doesn’t have as much flexibility once cured than epoxy resins do.
 Epoxy resins are more popular among artists due to their greater range of uses and flexibility options when curing.

-Pro Tips when using UV-Resin
+Pro Tips when using Clear UV Resin

 If the surface feels greasy after curing with a UV torch, continue curing.
+Ultraviolet light is essential for the UV craft resin to cure properly.
 Depending on the depth and opacity of the layers, we recommend semi-curing with a UV torch and allowing it to fully cure in the direct sun for up to 30 minutes.
-When building up layers, allowing them to cure longer between each layer will increase their hardness, glossiness, and adhesion.
-If you are applying opaque layers, we recommend using very thin coats and allowing adequate curing time between layers.

 What is UV resin?